 Our vision and mission identifies the delivery of safe, effective and responsive services as our most important responsibility.
 Every patient should receive services that are safe, high quality and place their wellbeing at the heart of them, and this is articulated in the NHS Constitution.

 The CCG does not make its commissioning decisions on its own and works in partnership with the London Borough of Camden through the Health and Wellbeing Board, NHS England, local healthcare providers, public health colleagues and many other organisations.
 Camden CCG also works closely with patients, service users and other members of the public in its commissioning cycle, in particular through its Camden Patient and Public Engagement Group.

-Our commissioning policy (Procedures of Limited Clinical Effectiveness - PoLCE) does not permit routine local NHS funding of homeopathic remedies (including Iscador).
+Our commissioning policy Procedure of limited clinical effectiveness (PoLCE) does not permit routine local NHS funding of homeopathic remedies (including Iscador).

 As University College London Hospitals (UCLH) is located within the geographical boundaries of Camden CCG, we are the lead commissioner for Royal London Hospital for Integrated Medicine.

 UCLH is contractually bound by the terms set by Camden CCG.
 Other CCGs - responsible for commissioning services for their patients - have signed up to the conditions of this contract (including the PoLCE policy).

 The Royal London Hospital for Integrated Medicine has taken steps to ensure that they are adhering to our commissioning policy; part of this has included providing information on purchasing medicines with a private prescription from their and other homeopathic pharmacies.